zpe-reneneumann/nodegrid-firewall/README.md

 - change the default Policies to DROP all traffic which was not specifically allowed

 For the following example, are we using a Nodegrid Bold SR, which uses ETH0 as a management interface and is using a LTE interface as a backup connection.
-Additionally will the traffic from any interface accepted if the source IP is from the trausted network 10.10.0.0/0 which will be in this case on BACKPLANE0
+Additionally the traffic from any interface is accepted if the source IP is from the trusted network 10.10.0.0/0 which will be in this case on BACKPLANE0

 ![Firewall Rules](firewall_rules.png)